platoml/mmai844/README.md

 # mmai844
-Classification of digits on Azure ML
+Team Adelaide: Image classification of digits using Azure ML For support: Slack #844-chatter